Handling and Features

 MEIKE 50mm f/1.7 Chromatic Aberration Charts

-Chromatic aberration (CA) is the lens' inability to focus on the sensor or film all colours of visible light at the same point.
+How to read our CA chartsChromatic aberration (CA) is the lens' inability to focus on the sensor or film all colours of visible light at the same point.
 Severe chromatic aberration gives a noticeable fringing or a halo effect around sharp edges within the picture.
-It can be cured in software.
+It can be cured in software.Apochromatic lenses have special lens elements (aspheric, extra-low dispersion etc) to minimize the problem, hence they usually cost more.
+For this review, the lens was tested on a Sony Alpha A7 Mark III using Imatest. |

 Some barrel distortion is almost a given for a fast 50mm lens and in this case, it measures -0.55%.
 This is a very good level of correction and for most subjects will not be a problem.
 As always, further software correction is possible.